fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

                 <dl>
                     <dt>model.utteranceOpts</dt>
                     <dd>
                         An optional data structure supplied to the component model that configures the Text To Speech component behaviour, as described below.
-As part of the component model, can be managed through the [ChangeApplier API](ChangeApplierAPI.md) to assist in coordination with other components.
+As part of the component model, can be managed through the <a href="ChangeApplierAPI.md">ChangeApplier API</a> to assist in coordination with other components.
                     </dd>
                 </dl>
             </td>